ppy/osu-wiki/wiki/Tournaments/OWC/2016/en.md

 1. The osu!
 World Cup is a country-based team tournament, played on the osu! game mode.
    - This competition is planned as a 4 versus 4 setup.
-2. Map scoring is based on Score V2.
+2. Map scoring is based on ScoreV2.
 3. The maps for each round will be announced by the tournament management in advance on the weekend before the actual matches take place.
 Only these will be used during the respective matches.
-   - There will be a NoMod, Hidden, HardRock, DoubleTime and FreeMod bracket.
+   - There will be a NoMod, Hidden, Hard Rock, Double Time and FreeMod bracket.
    - One map will be given as a tiebreaker map.
 This map will only be played in case of a tie.
 4. Match schedules will be settled by the Tournament Management.
 Specific regulations can be found at the bottom.
 5. If no staff or referee is available, the match will be postponed.